dialogues-ai/papers/docs/setup/create-snapshot.md

 Now, any time we make an entry from the main menu, all of the counters will know to include the activity of that entry in its respective group in the snapshot.
 Ultimate Frisbee will get counted as Personal time.
 Homework will classified as Career time.

 You can create snapshots to get a detailed chart for any of these activities.
-For more information on how to use Snapshots, check out the in-depth [snapshot guide](../guides/improve%20your%20organization/designing-snapshots).
+For more information on how to use Snapshots, check out the in-depth snapshot guide.
+(Guide coming soon...)